 Quite often, if you aren’t looking to be in the centre of town, the accommodation will be cheaper and possibly more unique.
 Instead of a four-star chain hotel, you might get a lovely apartment at a farm or converted convent a little out of the city.
 Such accommodation is often more relaxed and more of an adventure for your child.

 If you are book accommodation in the city (because you might not have a car with you), make sure that there is public transport not far away.
-You don’t want your child to be exhausted just walking from the the hotel to the tram.
+You don’t want your child to be exhausted just walking from the hotel to the tram.

 Kids give you an excuse to see some cool things

 So many really fun things are aimed at kids.
 Amusement parks and zoos, for example, are marketed with kids in mind.
-Major sights often have tours specifically for kids which can be much more fun than the adult tours.
+Major sights often have tours specifically for kids which can be much more fun than adult tours.
 To encourage parents to take their kids, children’s tickets are cheaper, sometimes even free.

 As adults, we can feel odd visiting some of these kid places without any children – you may find that you can’t even visit some without a child in tow, like the Diana, Princess of Wales’ Memorial Playground.
 Travelling with young kids means you can visit these places guilt-free and see things that you might otherwise miss.
 The Natural History Museum in London, for example.
 You kids will probably want to see the dinosaurs, while you will find the ornate wall and ceiling carvings fascinating.